ckhsponge/ckhtech-infrastructure/README.md

 Manually create an S3 bucket and use it in the backend.

 ## CKH-TECH
 All these great modules live in the repo [ckhsponge/ckhtech-modules](https://github.com/ckhsponge/ckhtech-modules).
+This repo is the "live" repo which demonstrates how to deploy the modules using Terragrunt.
+Clone this repo and follow the instructions below to get the module live in your environment.

 ## Resizer
 [On Demand Image Resizing with CloudFront, S3 and Lambda in Ruby and Terraform](https://medium.com/@ckhtech/on-demand-image-resizing-with-cloudfront-s3-and-lambda-in-ruby-and-terraform-d9fb06e60b37)